joeldodich/zubridge/packages/electron/docs/getting-started.md

 export const useStore = createUseStore<AppState>();
 ```

-Then use these hooks in your components:
+Then use these hooks in your components (React example):

 ```tsx
 // `src/renderer/App.tsx`